BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Haunted Mansion, 39 Azalea Drive, Dartmouth, MA

 This sprawling Dartmouth display is not to be missed!
 The woman behind it has been decorating for three years — it takes her about a month to put up and another two to three weeks to take down.
 Many of the items in her display are recycled or made from objects she had lying around.
 A little Halloween magic transforms those common things into something spooktacular for visitors of all ages.
 The display is lit nightly.

 Halloween Spectacular on Cotton Candy Lane, Dartmouth, MA

 Jordan Paiva is going all out for Halloween this year, hosting a “Halloween spectacular” with music and dancing at his decked out home.
-It’s his first year doing it, and already the response has been overwhelming with folks flocking to do the monster mash on Cotton Candy Lane.
+It’s his second year doing it, and last year people flocked to do the monster mash on Cotton Candy Lane.
 Paiva said, “The entire house is covered in Halloween decorations from top to bottom.
 From Frankenstein to ‘The Nightmare Before Christmas,’ [and] Disney characters including the Sanderson Sisters.”
-The display runs on select dates: Oct.
-11, 13, 16, 20, 24, 30 and 31 at 7:30 p.m.
+The display is lit nightly (weather-permitting) from 6 to 10.
+The dance party and light show run on select dates: Oct.
+3, 6, 13, 20, 24 and 27 at 7 p.m.
 For more information visit his Facebook page.

 Stonewall Manor, 10 Stonewall Ave., Dartmouth, MA